 Stroll through gardens, greenhouses and natural habitats May through October.
 Discover plants, such as Penstomen and Ponderosa pine, native to high-altitude terrain.

 4001 S Woody Mountain Rd, Flagstaff 86001

 Play in the trees on more than 70 aerial obstacles.

 Fort Tuthill County Park, Flagstaff 86001

 Bike year-round on the trails on either a traditional mountain bike or a fat tire snow bike rental.
 For an extra outdoorsy experience, spend the night at the center sleeping in a yurt.

 Go on a craft beer tasting adventure and use the trail passport for discounts on local brews.

-From the Dew Downtown Urban Ski and Snowboard Festival, to the Flagstaff Festival of Science or Pickin’ in the Pines Bluegrass & Acoustic Music Festival; pick one of the many festivals held annually in Flagstaff to attend.
+From the Flagstaff Festival of Science to Pickin’ in the Pines Bluegrass & Acoustic Music Festival, pick one of the many festivals held annually in Flagstaff to attend.
 Use Flagstaff365.com for calendar of events listings.